 Assumption Relevant Output Rationale & Supporting References IDNs will be an integral part of the next round.
 Affirmation with Modification 25.1: With the change in italicized text, the Working Group affirms Principle B from the 2007 policy: "Internationalised domain name (IDNs) new generic top-level domains should continue to be an integral part of the New gTLD Program."
 Principle B originally stated, "Some new generic top-level domains should be internationalised domain names (IDNs) subject to the approval of IDNs being available in the root."
 Diversification of the gTLD space is a key priority for ICANN, and ensuring there are IDN applicants is essential in achieving ICANN's goals of increasing diversity.
 Compliance with Root Zone Label Generation Rules will be required for IDN TLDs and variants and IDN TLDs must also be compliant with IDNA2008 Recommendation 25.2: Compliance with Root Zone Label Generation Rules (RZLGR, RZ-LGR-2, and any future RZ-LGR rules sets) must be required for the generation of TLDs and variants labels, including the determination of whether the label is blocked or allocatable.
-IDN TLDs must comply with IDNA2008 (RFCs 5890- 5895) or its The RZ-LGR is the authority for generation of IDN labels and should be followed in developing of procedures for IDNs in the next round
+IDN TLDs must comply with IDNA2008 (RFCs 5890- 5895) or its successor(s).
+To the extent possible, and consistent with Implementation Guidance 26.10, algorithmic checking of TLDs should be utilized.
+The RZ-LGR is the authority for generation of IDN labels and should be followed in developing of procedures for IDNs in the next round